JasellR/TelDirectory/README.md

       <!-- Add other zones similarly -->
     </CiscoIPPhoneMenu>
     ```
     **Important**: Replace `YOUR_DEVICE_IP:PORT` in your XML files with the actual IP address and port where the TelDirectory application will be running and accessible to your IP phones.
+The port should match the one configured in the application's "Settings" page for display purposes, and more importantly, the port your server is actually running on.

     *The application includes sample XML files in the `IVOXS` directory.
 You should replace these with your actual directory data.*